 That’s the only way for them to grow.

-As we were finishing lunch, she said she had some things she really had been wanting to do.
+As we were finishing lunch, she said she had some things she had been wanting to do.
 I said that was fine.
-My other daughter piped in and said she didn’t want to help either, but knew it was the right thing to do so that made her want to help.
+My other daughter piped in and said she didn’t want to help either, but knew it was the right thing to do so she was helping.

 I saw my daughter’s internal struggle with what choice to make.